 1. Puerto Progreso was founded by Don Juan Miguel Castro in 1872.
 He envisioned it to be the gateway of the Yucatan to the rest of the globe by sea.

 2. Progreso is three meters above sea level.
-It has a semi-arid climate, which means it receives not much rainfall.
-The average temperature in Progreso Mexico is 26.5 degrees Centigrade.
+It has a semi-arid climate, which means that it is not raining a lot there.
+The average temperature in Progreso, Mexico, is 26.5 degrees Centigrade.

-4. The port city of Progreso was established chiefly for the exportation of henequen, a fiber used for twine, paper pulp, etcetera.
+4. The port city of Progreso was established chiefly to export henequen, a fiber used for twine, paper pulp, etcetera.
 Now, the place has evolved into servicing a wider range of export products and being the chief port of the Yucatan Peninsula.

 5. Progreso Mexico has an oceanfront promenade known as the Malecón.
 This is where most visitors come first to get acquainted with the area, find great deals on tours and services, and check out Mexican restaurants and bars.